STEM Speaker Series

 “What is university like?”

-During this event, our guest speakers will present and discuss their research and/or the work they do in their profession.
+If you are a Grade 8-12 student and these questions are on your mind, then perhaps this is the right event for you!
+The STEM Speaker Series provides high school students with the opportunity to learn about STEM topics and careers through the expertise and perspectives of university students, faculty members, and working professionals in STEM fields.
+During this event, our guest speakers will present and discuss STEM topics that are relevant to their field, their area of research, or the work they do in their profession.
 They will also talk about their career path and what made them pursue the field they are in.
 Finally, there will be a Q&A session for students to ask questions and interact with our guest speakers.

 Stay up-to-date on our upcoming programs by signing up for our monthly program newsletter.

-Date: Feb 24, 2024 (Saturday)
+Date: Sep 21, 2024 (Saturday)

 Time: 1-2 pm